 My Baked Banana, Pecan and Maple Oatmeal is not only a great way to use up ripe bananas but makes for a fabulous prep ahead breakfast.
-Keep it on the healthy side and serve with fat-free yoghurt and more Banana or or douse it in more Maple Syrup and cream for a decadent brunch centrepiece.
+Keep it on the healthy side and serve with fat-free yoghurt and more banana or douse it in more maple syrup and whipped cream for a decadent brunch centrepiece.

 The recipe is adapted from this post on the How Sweet Eats site.
 I know I’ve taken out the booze but even I just about draw the line at a boozy weekday breakfast.
 Sad times!
 Feel free to douse it in Bourbon or other booze as nature surely intended!
 Just replace some of the milk.

 2 Tsp Vanilla Extract